betoule/cosmologix/doc/validation_paper.md

 approximating the chi-square Hessian as $J^T J$.
 Two details are instrumental in speeding up this computation.

-Firstly we offset the compilation overhead by forming the restricted function $R(\beta, \alpha)$ outside the exploration loop, so that the jit-compilation of $R$ and its jacobian with respect to $\beta$ is performed only once and used for all the subsequent
+Firstly we offset the jit-compilation overhead by forming the restricted function $R(\beta, \alpha)$ outside the exploration loop, so that the jit-compilation of $R$ and its jacobian with respect to $\beta$ is performed only once and used for all the subsequent